mylescarey2019/1650/README.md

 Thanks to beta testers - my 15yo & 17yo daughters and wife

-Thanks to unsplash photographers for slide and wallpaper images - individual attributes to be added to site footer in upcoming release
+Thanks to unsplash photographers for slide and wallpaper images - individual attribution to be added to site footer in upcoming release